PMI-Basel/Caggia_et_al_As-BX_interaction/2_data/README.txt

-Data are stored in a demultiplexed form in the European Nucleotide Archive (ENA).
-The file files.txt contains all files we used.
+Place your data here.
+The runs must be named runBE12_r1.fastq.gz and runBE12_r2.fastq.gz The file files.txt contains all files we used.